 Medicare Part A

 Part A is the hospital insurance part of Original Medicare.
-If you enroll in Medicare, you must have Part A. All of the other parts are optional.
+If you enroll in Medicare, you must have Part A. The other 4 parts of Medicare are optional.

 The coverage for Part A spans from inpatient hospital care to at-home physical therapy.
 It also covers blood transfusions after the first 3 pints of blood and inpatient care at a religious, non-medical care facility.